cassgvp/WIN-Open-Neuroimaging-Community/docs/ACKNOWLEDGEMENTS.md

 # Acknowledgements
 {: .fs-9 }

-We are grateful to the following open resources for inspiration and shared documentation used to develop this repository.
+We are grateful to the following resources for inspiration and shared documentation used to develop this repository.
 {: .fs-6 .fw-300 }

 ---